-Frame pointers enable the compiler to insert code to remove the automatic variables from the stack when C++ exceptions are thrown.
+Frame pointers enable the compiler to insert code to remove the automatic variables from the stack when $C^{++}$ exceptions are thrown.
 This is called stack unwinding.
 However, there are limitations on how the frame pointers are used:

-- If you specify -fomit-frame-pointer, which is enabled by default, then there are no guarantees on the use of the frame-pointers. - There are no guarantees about the use of frame pointers in the C or C++ libraries. - If you specify -fno-omit-frame-pointer, then any function which uses space on the stack creates a frame record, and changes the frame pointer to point to it.
+- By default, there are no guarantees on the use of the frame pointers. - There are no guarantees about the use of frame pointers in the C or C++ libraries. - If you specify -fno-omit-frame-pointer, then any function which uses space on the stack creates a frame record, and changes the frame pointer to point to it.
 There is a short time period at the beginning and end of a function where the frame pointer points to the frame record in the caller's frame. - If you specify -fno-omit-frame-pointer, then the frame pointer always points to the lowest address of a valid frame record.
-A frame record consists of two words: - the value of the frame pointer at function entry in the lower-addressed word. - the value of the link register at function entry in the higher-addressed word. - A function that does not use any stack space does not need to create a frame record, and leaves the frame pointer pointing to the caller's frame. - In AArch32 state, there is currently no reliable way to unwind mixed ARM and Thumb code using frame pointers. - The behavior of frame pointers in AArch32 state is not part of the ABI and therefore might change in the future.
+A frame record consists of two words: - the value of the frame pointer at function entry in the lower-addressed word. - the value of the link register at function entry in the higher-addressed word. - A function that does not use any stack space does not need to create a frame record, and leaves the frame pointer pointing to the caller's frame. - In AArch32 state, there is currently no reliable way to unwind mixed A32 and T32 code using frame pointers. - The behavior of frame pointers in AArch32 state is not part of the ABI and therefore might change in the future.
 The behavior of frame pointers in AArch64 state is part of the ABI and is therefore unlikely to change.